Is Alcohol a Stimulant?

 - Withdrawal symptoms emerge when the effects of alcohol wear off.

-When the brain imprints the positive effects of drinking as something to be repeated, it begins to etch new pathways.
+When the brain imprints the positive effects of drinking as something to be repeated, it begins to etch new pathways in the central nervous system.
 The cravings for alcohol grow stronger and drinking becomes a compulsive action that can no longer be controlled.
 This is called alcohol addiction.

 Consequences of Alcohol Abuse